akhursh23/Tutorial-group/Report.md

 - Inbound calls received by the travel company will be assisted by a CMC that features an automated branch exchange to route calls and minimise costs.

 - Customers will experience shorter waiting times and will be effectively matched with a suitable RM.
+This system will prioritise customers based on the caller's value and direct higher-score customers to a RM who can suit their needs.

-- Convenience - customers can create their profile at their own leisure, as an online system would enable 24 hour registration.
+- Convenience - customers can create their profile at their own leisure, as an online system would enable 24-hour registration.

+- An interactive voice response unit would assist with managing customers during busy times, enabling RMS to service customer at the earliest available opportunity.
+You can also save on time-costs as this voice unit can also provide options for customers to select/explain their reasoning for calls and personalise their queries.
+This will enable calls to be routed to an appropriate RM in a timely manner.

+- Call logs will be stored within the system, which can easily be accessed by RMs to obtain information from previous conversations.
+This will be useful for RMs because they can quickly gain an understanding of the customer's needs.
+Customers will also benefit from this as they may not have to repeat their past queries.

 ## Failures
 The failure of the project will result in cash outflows due to the Research & Development (R&D) costs associated with designing the Call Management System.
 Failure to implement this new system will hinder the call management centre as inefficient operations.
 Customers may experience long wait times as call flow rates may be delayed by having to manually match each customer with an appropriate RM.
 Customers may not be satisfied with their service and may resort to use another travel company, which would mean that the travel company would lose potential sales revenue and market share.

-If RMs have to manually input each customer's details into the Travel Company's database, this would would also charge additional time-costs for the travel company.
+If RMs have to manually input each customer's details into the Travel Company's database, this would also charge additional time-costs for the travel company.

 ***